Barangay 143

-Barangay 143 (バランガイ 143, Barangai 143) is an anime television series produced by ASI Animation Studio, Shin-Ei Animation.
-Announced in 2016, the first season premiered on October 21, 2018, in the Philippines on GMA Network and worldwide on GMA Pinoy TV.
+Barangay 143 (バランガイ 143, Barangai 143) is a Philippine television drama series broadcast by GMA Network.
+Produced by ASI Animation Studio and Shin-Ei Animation, it premiered on October 21, 2018.

-The series features voice roles from a Filipino ensemble cast: including Migo Adecer, Julie Anne San Jose, Ruru Madrid, Kelley Day, John Arcilla, Edu Manzano, and Cherie Gil.
-Barangay 143 follows the coming of age story of a young man of Filipino and Korean descent who went to Manila to search for his long-lost father, all while he entered a local basketball league at a barangay in Tondo.
+Voice cast includes Migo Adecer, Julie Anne San Jose, Ruru Madrid, Kelley Day, John Arcilla, Edu Manzano and Cherie Gil.
+The series is a coming of age story of a young Filipino man with Korean descent, who goes to Manila to search for his long-lost father, all while he enters a basketball league at a barangay in Tondo.

-Barangay 143 was released in Netflix on October 1, 2020, where it later entered the top ten "most watched titles" on Netflix Asia.
-The series was also released on the Filipino streaming service POPTV on November 18, 2020.
-A second season was announced on November 28, and was subsequently released on December 12, 2020, on POPTV.
+The series was released on Netflix and Pop TV.
+A second season was announced on November 28, and was released on December 12, 2020, on Pop TV.

-Plot
+Premise

 Two years before the start of the series, Roberto "Coach B" Sebastián, Sr.'s son, Roberto "Basti" Sebastián Jr., was killed by a gunman from a large syndicate which brought down the Barangay 143's Powerhouse team and led to today's events.

 Bren Park, a player for a Korean basketball team, had recently lost his family in a tragic accident during a snowstorm in South Korea that led him to quit basketball.
 However, following a revelation that he was his mother's child to a Filipino man, Bren went to Manila to search for him.
 Along the way, he joined a local basketball team, the Puzakals of Barangay 143.